tanutapi/dart_meteor/README.md

 ## Making a method call to your server

 Making a method call to your server returns a Future.
-You MUST handle `catchError` to prevent your app from crashing if something went wrong.
+You MUST handle `catchError` to prevent your app from crashing if something goes wrong.

 ```dart
 meteor.call('helloMethod').then((result) {